-Effective Fall 2016, all Whiting School of Engineering graduate students will register for courses with credits.
+All Whiting School of Engineering graduate students will register for courses with credits.

-- The Mechanical Engineering degree requirements do not change for the number or types of courses. - All Whiting School of Engineering (WSE) graduate-level courses (.EN.600-level or higher) have credits assigned to them. - To maintain full-time status, all WSE graduate students must be enrolled in at least 9 credits.
+- The Mechanical Engineering degree requirements do not change for the number or types of courses. - All Whiting School of Engineering (WSE) graduate-level courses (EN.600-level or higher) have credits assigned to them. - To maintain full-time status, all WSE graduate students must be enrolled in at least 9 credits.
 Students enrolled in fewer than 9 credits per semester will not meet the full-time enrollment requirement, which may affect residency requirements for all and visa concerns for international students. - PhD students must enroll in in at least 20 credits per semester.
-Students can achieve full-time status by registering for any combination of courses and seminars, as approved by one's advisor. - o Seminars 1 credit - WSE courses, both undergraduate and graduate 3 or 4 credits - o EN.530.801/EN.530.802 PhD Graduate Research 3-20 credits - o NOTE: - Audited courses do not count toward a full-time credit load. - Krieger School of Arts and Sciences' graduate-level courses will not have credits listed in ISIS, but will be recognized as 3-4 credits toward one's full-time credit load. - Visit the Whiting School's Frequently Asked Questions page at http://homewoodgrad.jhu.edu/academics/wse-graduate-credit-hours/ for more information.
+Students can achieve full-time status by registering for any combination of courses and seminars, as approved by one's advisor. - Seminars 1 credit - WSE courses, both undergraduate and graduate 3 or 4 credits - EN.530.801/EN.530.802 PhD Graduate Research 3-20 credits - NOTE: - Audited courses do not count toward a full-time credit load. - Krieger School of Arts and Sciences' graduate-level courses will not have credits listed in ISIS, but will be recognized as 3-4 credits toward one's full-time credit load.